Create a Course Structure

 In this course, the material naturally follows a chronological progression based on historical events.

 What is the right number of components?
 This will vary by course.
 In general, 15-week semester-based courses tend to be organized into anywhere from four to ten units.
+Many instructors choose to organize their course by weeks.
 If organizing the course structure around weeks, ensure that you are leaving enough time for holidays, which can vary by semester.

 Nonlinear course structure is also a possibility, though it is not as common.
 Instructors may find it difficult to facilitate discussion when students proceeding at varying paces through a course; for example, one student may be completing Topic 1 as another student is completing Topic 3.
 In these courses, students can take the units or modules in any order, and they may not complete all sections if they successfully completed a pre-assessment indicating they already have this knowledge.
 This structure can be ideal for students who are starting in different places based on their prior experiences.
 These Ready to Teach modules are an example of modules which may be completed in any order.